Outreach, Education and Training

 Application Requirements:

-Complete the online ETAP application, including two reference letters, a recent resume or CV, and a personal statement.
+Complete the online ETAP application, including two reference letters, a recent resume or CV, and a cover letter.
 In your resume or CV, highlight any previous research and work experience.
-The personal statement should describe your career goals related to plant conservation and research interests in greater detail, how this program will influence your professional development in research, and indicate your preference regarding botanic gardens, mentors, or specific projects.
+The cover letter should describe your career goals related to plant conservation and research interests in greater detail, how this program will influence your professional development in research, and indicate your preference regarding botanic gardens, mentors, or specific projects.
 This is the best way to show us what you have accomplished that has been interesting to you, and how that may translate into this research experience.

 APPLICATION